NDLEA intercepts cannabis consignment at Lagos airport

-NDLEA, at the Murtala Muhammed International Airport, MMIA Ikeja Lagos on New Year’s Day intercepted a consignment of ‘Colorado’, a very strong strain of cannabis, concealed in boxing kits imported from the United States of America.
+The National Drug Law Enforcement Agency, NDLEA, on Sunday, said its operatives at the Murtala Muhammed International Airport, MMIA, Ikeja, Lagos, intercepted a consignment of Colorado, a very strong strain of cannabis, concealed in boxing kits imported from the United States of America.

-A weeklong intelligence-led operation to get the receiver arrested was consummated on Saturday 6th January following the successful tracking and arrest of 38-year-old Olorunfunmi Olakunle who distributes the dangerous psychoactive substance to dealers across Lagos State.
-The consignment had arrived in the country on Monday 1st January via Cairo on an Egypt Airlines flight marked as boxing kits.
-According to Mr Olakunle, he delivers such consignments to different recipients whenever his childhood friend, US-based Sagir Salami sends them.
-The latest shipment has a total weight of 1.80 kilograms.
-Meanwhile, a 28-year-old female supplier of ammunition to bandits, Bilkisu Suleman, came top on the list of twelve (12) other suspects arrested by NDLEA operatives in new year interdiction operations in Kaduna, Lagos, Niger, Kogi, Kano, Borno, and Osun state
+According to the agency, a weeklong intelligence-led operation to get the receiver arrested was consummated on Saturday, January 6, following the successful tracking and arrest of 38-year-old Olorunfunmi Saheed Olakunle, who distributes the dangerous psychoactive substance to dealers across Lagos State.
+A statement issued on Sunday by Femi Babafemi, the NDLEA's Director of Media and Advocacy, said the consignment had arrived in the country on Monday, 1st January, via Cairo on an Egypt Airlines flight.
+NDLEA claimed Olakunle confessed he delivers such consignments to different recipients whenever his childhood friend, US-based Sagir Salami, sends them, disclosing that the latest shipment has a total weight of 1.80 kilogram

 We have summarized this news so that you can read it quickly.
 If you are interested in the news, you can read the full text here.
-Read more: PremiumTimesng » / 🏆 3. in NG
+Read more: DailyPostNGR » / 🏆 11. in NG

 Similar News:You can also read news stories similar to this one that we have collected from other news sources.